About Me

 • I am very grateful to be awarded the 2023 Google PhD Fellowship in Programming Technology and Software Engineering.

-• Our paper, titled "Relational Query Synthesis ⨝ Decision Tree Learning" is accepted to VLDB 2024.
+• Our paper "Relational Query Synthesis ⨝ Decision Tree Learning" will appear in VLDB 2024.

 Research